ahf/tor-win32/README.markdown

 There is probably an environment variable we can set to make Wine search for DLL files elsewhere, but for now we do the following:

-Copy over `zlib1.dll` that was installed together with the `libz-mingw-w64` packages we installed above:
+Copy over `zlib1.dll`, which was installed together with the `libz-mingw-w64` packages we installed above, to the location of `tor.exe`:

     $ cp /usr/i686-w64-mingw32/lib/zlib1.dll src/tor/src/or/

-Copy over the `libssp-0.dll` from the MinGW installation:
+Copy over the `libssp-0.dll`, from the MinGW installation, to the location of `tor.exe`:

     $ cp /usr/lib/gcc/i686-w64-mingw32/7.2-posix/libssp-0.dll src/tor/src/or

-You should now be able to start `tor.exe` via Wine using:
+You should now be able to start `tor.exe` with Wine using:

     $ wine src/tor/src/or/tor.exe
     Feb 18 20:57:38.997 [notice] Tor 0.3.4.0-alpha-dev (git-e0427b6bf6bd9ea4) running on Windows 7 with Libevent 2.1.8-stable, OpenSSL 1.0.2n, Zlib 1.2.11, Liblzma N/A, and Libzstd N/A.